oliverwreath/OpenSourceOliverSpringEngine/README.md

 * Why the project?
 I always dream of a Universal Spring Boot Engine to kick-start projects.
 * lets you focus on the money-making business logic.
 * with RESTful APIs, a PayPal payment button and user login infrastructure from day 1.
+* EASY to use - simply run the dev environment - it SIMPLY WORKS!
+I put in an embedded h2 and tested, so you don't have to!

 # Preview
 * Beautiful RESTful ag-grid Integration Seemlessly